evanx/redex/README.md

 As such Redex is not only a framework, but also a ready-made implementation for some use-cases.
 It is quite configurable (using YAML) and extensible (using JavaScript).

 Where it is an alternative to other projects, I will "compare and contrast" here.
-(Please let me know any I am missing.)
+(Please let me know of any that I am missing.)

 ### Alternative: Nginx